Anshlulla/CalculatorAndInputMethodsJava/README.md

 variance()`: Allows the user to input a series of numbers, calculates the variance, and returns the result.

 This code defines a `CalculatorMain` class with a `main` method, creating a menu-driven interface for performing mathematical operations using a `Calculator` instance.
 It repeatedly displays options for addition, subtraction, multiplication, division, exponentiation, square root, mean, and variance calculations, executing the corresponding methods based on user input until the user chooses to exit.

+INPUT_METHODS:
+This code defines an `Input` class with a method `input2Numbers()` that prompts the user to input two numbers and returns them as an array of doubles.